-The patient may be sedated and placed in restraints to avoid hurting himself or herself.
+People being treated for PCP overdose may be sedated and placed in restraints to avoid hurting themselves or medical staff.

 Additional treatment may include:

-Recovery from the psychotic state may take several weeks in a quiet, darkened room.
+Recovery from the psychotic state may take several weeks.
+The person should be in a quiet, darkened room.
 Long-term effects may include kidney failure and seizures.
 Repeated PCP use may cause long-term psychiatric problems.

 PCP overdose; Angel dust overdose; Sernyl overdose

 Hansen KN, Prybys KM.
 Hallucinogens.
 In: Tintinalli JE, Kelen GD, Stapczynski JS, Ma OJ, Cline DM, eds.
 Emergency Medicine: A Comprehensive Study Guide.
-6th ed.
-New York, NY: McGraw-Hill; 2004:chap 169.
+7th ed.
+New York, NY: McGraw-Hill; 2015:chap 182.

-Ly, BT, Williams SR. Hallucinogens.
-In: Marx JA, ed.
+Ly TB, Williams SR. Hallucinogens.
+In: Marx JA, Hockberger RS, Walls RM, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 8th ed.
-Philadelphia, PA: Saunders Elsevier; 2013:chap 156.
+Philadelphia, PA: Elsevier Saunders; 2014:chap 156.